Chicken & Sausage Gumbo (Rich, Cozy & Classic Cajun Comfort Food)

 FAQ

-Do I have to use okra?
-No. Okra helps thicken gumbo, but you can omit it or substitute filé powder if preferred.
+No. Okra helps thicken the gumbo and adds traditional flavor, but you can omit it or use filé powder instead.

 Final Thoughts

 This Chicken & Sausage Gumbo is rich, cozy, and deeply satisfying — the kind of recipe that fills your kitchen with incredible aroma and brings everyone back for seconds.
 Whether you’re serving it for Sunday dinner or meal-prepping for the week, it’s a true Cajun classic that never disappoints.
+For more bold Southern comfort food, explore our Cajun Recipes hub filled with classic dishes and easy dinner ideas.